 First things first: knowing where you’re at now.
 Log in to your bank account and credit card statements and look through your past few months of purchases.
 Then categorize them into three buckets: needs, fun, and “Future You” (aka saving, investing, and debt payments beyond your minimums).

 Next, take a look at your recent pay stubs and add voluntary withholdings to your list.
-Any 401(k) contributions you’re making go in the “Future You” bucket, and insurance premiums are needs.
+Any 401(k) contributions you’re making go in the “Future You” bucket, and insurance premiums get bucketed as needs.
 Other withholdings are up to you — a public transit benefit might go in needs, and a gym membership might go in either needs or fun (depending on whether you see it as a “must have” or a “nice to have”).

 2. Adjust as needed (where possible)

 Next, compare how much you’re spending to how much you’re earning.
 This is a key step for two reasons: